-Day One in Prague
+Day One- Arrival in Prague

 It was originally Prague’s horse market and has been used by the residents for hundreds of years for everything from celebrations to anti-communist uprisings.

-At the top of the square sits the National Museum and at the bottom end of the square you enter the Old Town.
+At the top of the square sits the National Museum and at the bottom end of the square, you enter the Old Town.

 Our guide, Martina, had no qualms about telling us about life under the communist regime.
-And spoke of many stories about how the Soviets ruined beautiful buildings and avenues to make way for tanks and ugly “brutal soviet architecture”.
+And spoke of many stories about how the Soviets ruined beautiful buildings and avenues to make way for tanks and ugly “brutal Soviet architecture”.

-She told us about having to smuggle money into East Germany to buy shoes, and having to throw away her old shoes and scuff up the new ones so as not to be caught having brought more money than allowed across the border.
+She told us about having to smuggle money into East Germany to buy shoes and having to throw away her old shoes and scuff up the new ones so as not to be caught having brought more money than allowed across the border.
 And she explained how her family saved coupons to buy her a coveted pair of jeans.

 Martina taught us about the Velvet Revolution in 1989 and how much the Czechs admired Vaclav Havel, the architect of much of the turnover from communism to democracy and the new Czech Republic’s first president.